Semrush helps you:

 A few days after I published that post, I decided to check out the SERPs for that term.

-And I quickly realized that 100% of the first page results were tools.
+And I quickly realized that 100% of the type of content on the first page results were tools.

 "backlink checker" SERP